10 Fun Gap Year Ideas for a Travel Break

 What kind of gap year you have will depend on your why, so make sure you fully explore this before you travel.

-If you’ll be spending any real amount of time abroad, then investing in good travel insurance is vital.
+If you’ll be spending any real amount of time abroad, then investing in good travel insurance is something I personally always do.

 Tip #3 – Research Medical & Visa Requirements